Spaces — Built-in Tools

 - Provider - a fixed provider badge, such as

 agentcore,agentcore+nova_act, orthinkwork-email. - Status - for Code Sandbox, tenant provisioning state.
-Browser Automation and Send Email show template opt-in state.
+Other tools show whether the tenant-side prerequisite is available.

-- Tenant or agent policy - extra gates such as
+- Tenant or Space policy - extra gates such as

 Registration rules: